nefarius/POCO-Windows/README.md

 # POCO-Windows

+---

+**Deprecated!** I've switched over to [Vcpkg](https://github.com/Microsoft/vcpkg) and will no longer maintain this repository 😊

+---

 Inspired by [grpc-windows](https://github.com/plasticbox/grpc-windows) this repository provides fully automated build scripts for the [POCO C++ libraries](https://pocoproject.org/) on Windows.
 While building POCO on Windows by itself is pretty straightforward I missed the convenience of having a [NuGet](https://www.nuget.org/) package available which abstracts away the hassle of setting up your projects compiler and linker settings accordingly.
 This is the sole purpose of this repository: transform POCO Basic into a NuGet package!

 ## Requirements